 The Society for Healthcare Epidemiology of America is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The Society for Healthcare Epidemiology of America designates this live activity for AMA PRA Category 1 Credit(s)™.
+The Society for Healthcare Epidemiology of America designates this live activity for a maximum of 13.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 At the conclusion of this activity, participants should be able to:

 - Discuss lessons learned from prior outbreaks in order to prepare for emerging infections

 - Describe currently emerging infectious diseases that are most likely to cause outbreaks, and implement screening procedures that would identify potential patients.

 - Critique existing infection control policies and procedures and recognize gaps.